 How does a plug-in hybrid work?

-A plug-in hybrid uses both an electric motor and a petrol engine to power the wheels, with the system automatically selecting the most suitable power source based on driving conditions.
+A plug-in hybrid uses an electric motor and a petrol engine to drive the wheels.
+The system automatically manages how these power sources are used, depending on speed, driving conditions, and battery charge.

-At lower speeds or during gentle driving, such as in urban areas, the electric motor often provides the power.
-When higher speeds, stronger acceleration, or sustained driving are required, the petrol engine supports the system.
-The transition between power sources is managed automatically, so the driver does not need to switch modes manually.
+At lower speeds or during lighter driving, such as in urban environments, the electric motor often provides the power.
+At higher speeds or when stronger acceleration is needed, the petrol engine supports the system.
+These transitions happen automatically, so the driver does not need to manage modes manually.

 Plug-in hybrids also use regenerative braking.
-When slowing down or braking, energy that would otherwise be lost is captured and converted into electricity, which is stored in the battery.
-This helps maintain battery charge during everyday driving and improves overall efficiency without changing how the car feels to drive.
+When slowing down or braking, energy that would otherwise be lost is recovered and stored in the battery.
+This helps maintain battery charge during everyday driving.

-Charging a PHEV is designed to fit around everyday routines.
+PHEVs offer flexibility when it comes to charging.
 Drivers can charge at home using a standard domestic socket or a dedicated wall-mounted charger, as well as at public charging points.

-How often charging is needed depends on individual driving habits.
+How often charging is needed depends on your daily routine and/or individual driving habits.
 Some drivers choose to charge regularly to maximise electric driving for short trips, while others rely more on the petrol engine and charge less frequently.
 If the battery charge is low, the vehicle continues to operate using petrol power, so journeys can continue without interruption.

-Regenerative braking also contributes to recharging the battery during driving, helping to recover energy during deceleration.
+Regenerative braking also contributes to recharging the battery during driving, helping to recover energy lost during deceleration.

 Learn more about hybrid car charging